 1. Monimioideae Rafinesque

-Lianes to trees; septate fibres 0; sieve tube plastids with starch (not Peumus); hairs often stellate; (bud scales +); plants dioecious; T to 12, inner petaloid; staminate flowers: (staminate receptacle aplitting); (anthers bisporangiate, ?thecae, dehiscing transversely - Monimia), staminodes +, (paired nectaries 0 - Palmeria); styles postgenitally united in receptive zone [?all]; hypanthium splitting irregularly in fruit, or circumscissile, endocarp massive, 15+ layers thick; (drupelets with fleshy appendages); n = 39, ca 46.
+Lianes [climbing by scrambling] to trees; septate fibres 0; sieve tube plastids with starch (not Peumus); hairs often stellate; (bud scales +); plants dioecious; T to 12, inner petaloid; staminate flowers: (staminate receptacle splitting); (anthers bisporangiate, ?thecae, dehiscing transversely - Monimia), staminodes +, (paired nectaries 0 - Palmeria); G 2-many, styles postgenitally united in receptive zone [?all]; hypanthium splitting irregularly in fruit, or circumscissile, endocarp massive [15+ cell layers thick]; (drupelets with fleshy appendages); n = 39, ca 46.

 3/19: Palmeria (15).
 Scattered: Chile, the Mascarenes, east Australia, New Guinea (Map: red, in part from Fl.
 Australiense 2.
 2007).

 Age.
 The crown age of Monimioideae is ca 76 Ma (Renner 2005a) or (75-)57, 52(-34) Ma (Renner et al. 2010).

 [Hortonia + The Rest]: secondary phloem with flaring rays; septate fibres +; endocarp thin.